f3d-app/f3d/.github/ISSUE_TEMPLATE/new_release.md

 - `pcmanfm` (or another supported file manager)
 - Check that all supported files in testing/data have a generated thumbnails, especially for new file formats if any
 - Double click on supported file in testing/data, especially for new file formats if any and check it opens in F3D
-- Drag&Drop cow.vtp, Drag&Drop palermo_park.hdr, check render
+- Drag&Drop cow.vtp, Drag&Drop shanghai_bund.hdr, check render
 - Check that CTRL+O (file dialog) is working
 - Press "Esc" and check the following commands `reload_current_file_group`, `set_camera top`, `toggle_volume_rendering`, `exit`